mdaehn/markusdaehn.com/source/_drafts/Auto-Deploy-Hexo-Blog-to-Google-Cloud-Storage-Using-GitHub-Actions.md

 ## Introduction

-Mainstream blogging platforms (e.g. WordPress) are overly bloated.
+Mainstream blogging platforms, such as WordPress, are bloated and overly complicated.
 Most of the time, you want a simple solution without all the fluff.
-This article describes how to setup a no fluff solution that will appeal to developers.
+This article describes how to setup a no fluff solution that will appeal to software developers.
 Even if you are not a developer, you may still enjoy this simple approach.

 ## Overview

-We use Hexo as our blogging engine, Google Cloud Storage (GCS) to host our blog sit and Github as our version control and backup.
-We also take advantage of GitHub actions and Google Cloud's Workload Identity Federation (WIF) to auto generate and deploy our static site when the main branch is modified.
+We use Hexo as our blogging engine, Visual Studio Code to edit our blog posts, Google Cloud Storage (GCS) to host our blog site and Github as our version control and backup.
+We will also take advantage of GitHub actions and Google Cloud's Workload Identity Federation (WIF) to auto generate and deploy our static site whenever a change is made to the main git repository branch.
+This setup may seem eerily familiar to developers, since it utilizes similar tools and methods in a typical development process.

-If you are a developer, this process sounds very familiar.
-The only thing missing is writing our blog post in an IDE like Visual Studio Code, and that is exactly what we plan to do.

 ## Prerequisites